 Inside: If I weren’t sincere, I probably would have just written on your Facebook wall.

 Are the messages left on my Facebook wall insincere well wishes?
 I don’t think so.
-At least not all of them.
-Some of them are.

 Facebook’s easy because Facebook reminds us that our friends are having birthday’s but I don’t think it actually replaced any of the cards or calls I get.
 I’ve noticed a steady decline in the number of calls and cards I get as I get older but this year I noticed a serious spike in electronic messages.
 With the built in reminders on social networks and the ability to leave a simple note does increase the overall messages I received.
 Many of them from people I haven’t spoken to in years.
 It was nice, I didn’t find it insincere at all.